vallieres/crawl-n-indexnow/README.md

 crawl-n-indexnow shopify --domain legacygoods.co --key a1b3c34d
 ```

-This will crawl the [LegacyGoods Co.](https://legacygoods.co) domain, list the found URLs from its sitemaps and submit
+This will crawl the [Legacy Goods Co.](https://legacygoods.co) domain, list the found URLs from its sitemaps and submit
 them all to IndexNow.

 ### Submit All Sitemap URLs to Index